BartoszDabek/bdabek.pl/posts/personal-goals/short-notes/2018_short_notes.md

 24/11/2018
 ---
 I feel awful :( !!!
 I have a cold, headache and on Monday I HAVE TO BE HEALTHY because I have delegation.

+25/11/2018
+---
+This Sunday was much better than the day before :).
+I feel much better.
+It is not perfect, but better :).
+Tomorrow I'm going to Stuttgart for a delegation, so thank God that I'm starting to feel healthier.

+26/11/2018
+---
+Thank God I arrived to Stuttgart without any issues.
+Road from Bialystok to Warsaw is finally finished and it's really great! :)

+27/11/2018
+---
+As always at client we were working really long 8am-6pm and to be honest FOR ME it's not that productive way as in home.
+At the evening we had a reservation in some Italian restaurant.
+Food was great :)

+28/11/2018
+---
+Today we were at the Amadeus restaurant.
+I ordered 'Amadeus salad' (I wanted to order something else but I made a mistake when I ordered and didn't even notice it :D ), it was good.
+And for dessert I took ice creams with bananas and whipped cream.
+A lot of calories but super tasty ! :)

+29/11/2018
+---
+And last day of work this week.
+We were working to 5:30 pm (quite long) and as the architect said we made a lot of progress.
+This is good :).
+I'm always tired after I'm here and to be honest I'm happy to be home tomorrow.

+30/11/2018
+---
+Last day of November...
+Today was a long day.
+First I had to back from Stuttgart to my home.
+It went pretty well - we started at 10am and at home I was at 4pm.
+So far so good.
+Then I went to volleyball (probably one of the last times) and later to the swimming pool - but I still have some kind of cold so it was hard to swim.

+01/12/2018
+---
+Yeey!
+I had a really good sleep (8-9 hours).
+The day was also really good.
+I visited my friends, went to my hairdresser (my friend :D ) and in the evening I went to a 'meeting' where I was talking with awesome people!